Talina06/research-paper-recommender-system/CONTRIBUTING.md

 Open an issue on GitHub with:

 - A short description of what went wrong.
-- Steps to reproduce (notebook cell, input values, error message).
+- Steps to reproduce (notebook cell or UI action, input values, error message).
-- Environment info: Python version, key package versions, Colab or local.
+- Environment info: Python version, key package versions (`gradio`, `torch`, `sklearn`), Colab or local.

-If the bug is in the data pipeline (arXiv fetch or S2 fetch), include the checkpoint file names that were present when the error occurred.
+If the bug is in the data pipeline (arXiv fetch or S2 fetch), include the checkpoint file names present when the error occurred and the output of the failing cell.

 ---